 Laura Rosenberger was either 4 or 5 when she bounced out of her pediatrician’s office one day exclaiming, “I want to be just like Dr. Kopp when I grow up.”
-Rosenberger didn’t recall the incident but it became family lore as the years passed and Rosenberger didn’t waver in her desire to become a physician.
+Rosenberger didn’t recall the incident but it became family lore as the years passed and she didn’t waver in her desire to become a physician.

 Little Laura also knew Dr. Nel Kopp from church.
 Her family and the pediatrician both belonged to University Mennonite Church in State College, Pennsylvania, where Rosenberger grew up.
 Although State College is home to Penn State, Rosenberger said Eastern Mennonite University was “the natural place for me to go.”
 Her parents, James Landis Rosenberger ’68 and Gloria Horst ’70 Rosenberger, studied there, as did her brothers, Grant ’99 and Kurt ’06, her sister-in-law Laura Dell’Olio ’99, and a plethora of extended family.